paulfranceschi/philosophy_and_concepts/content/pages/paradoxes.md

 A paper appeared (2006) in French in the Journal of Philosophical Research, vol. 31, pages 123-141, under the title “Situations probabilistes pour n-univers goodmaniens.”

 I proceed to describe several applications of the theory of n-universes through several different probabilistic situations.
 I describe first how n-universes can be used as an extension of the probability spaces used in probability theory.
 The extended probability spaces thus defined allow for a finer modelling of complex probabilistic situations and fits more intuitively with our intuitions related to our physical universe.
 I illustrate then the use of n-universes as a methodological tool, with two thought experiments described by John Leslie.
-Lastly, I model Goodman’s paradox in the framework of n-universes while also showing how these latter appear finally very close to goodmanian worlds. [pdf]()
+Lastly, I model Goodman’s paradox in the framework of n-universes while also showing how these latter appear finally very close to goodmanian worlds.
 <p></p>
 <hr>
 <p></p>